-Simple DIY acupressure techniques can be used to relieve pain and encourage a smoother delivery of your new baby.
+Simple DIY acupressure techniques to relieve pain and encourage a smoother delivery of your baby.

 Acupuncture is widely recognised to help induce labour, ripening the cervix at full term and shortening the time between expected due date and actual time of delivery.
 Specific acupoints can also help to reposition the baby, in the case of posterior, transverse or breech position.
 Induction treatment encourages efficient contraction of the uterine muscle, provides pain relief and facilitates smoother delivery.